Using Causality for Enhanced Prediction of Web Traffic Time Series: Methodology

-Based on $\mathbf{Y}$ and $\mathbf{X}_{ccm}$, we use the points in the shadow manifold of one web service time series to predict the values of another web service time series.
-The predictions are then compared with the ground truth values of the target web service time series to compute the correlation coefficient for each pair.
-As a result, we can obtain the causal correlation matrix: $ \mathbf{M}_{train} \in \mathbb{R}^{B\times N\times N}$, where each element represents the causal relationship between a pair of web services.
-This procedure corresponds to Steps 2–4 in Section~\ref{sec:ccm_procedure}.
+\paragraph{\ding{173} Estimate $y(k)$ within Multi-Manifold Space} We use the points in the shadow manifold $M_x$ of one web service time series to predict the values $y(k)$ of another web service time series, denoted by $\hat{y}(k) \mid M_x$.
+This process can validate the existence of causality between the $n{\text{-th}}$ and $m{\text{-th}}$ time series of $\hat{\mathbf{X}}$.